imomou/ohsam/README.md

 # ohsam

-#### Welcome to OhSam's App, it's an AWS infrastucture (cloudformation) template for ECS Service works with many different Secret Information, and due to nature of the requirement, secrets are decided to be reside in infrastructure rather in repository
+#### Welcome to OhSam's App, it has an AWS infrastructure (cloudformation) template for ECS Service works with different Secret pieces of information, and due to nature of the requirement, secrets are decided to reside in infrastructure rather in the repository

-#### The public/secrets and database information best not be part of the repostiory, as it is a lot easier to expose these kind of information rather than controlled by AWS IAM.
+#### The public/secrets and database information best not be part of the repository, as it is a lot easier to expose these kinds of information rather than controlled by AWS IAM.

-#### It's super simple to run this, simply just use cloudformation, and fill in the parameter values, however, before running this template, there're some base dependencies is needed.
-Please run follow following templates in sequence.
+#### It's super simple to run this, simply just use AWS Cloudformation, and fill in the parameter values, however, before running this template, there're some base dependencies are needed.
+Please run follow the following templates in sequence.

-1. logstore.template - provides stores for your base infrastructure e.g. flowlogs, billing, cloudtrails
+1. logstore.template - Provides stores for your base infrastructure e.g. flowlogs, billing, cloudtrails
-2. vpc.template - your logical virtual private cloud dedicated to you, private networking, CIDR block works with your network
+2. vpc.template - Your logical virtual private cloud dedicated to you, private networking, CIDR block works with your network
-3. public-out-subnets.template - design to work with public facing subnets/service such as NAT and ELB/ALBS.
+3. public-out-subnets.template - Design to work with public-facing subnets/services such as NAT and ELB/ALBS.
-4. nat-gateway-subnets.template - nat, translating private IP addresses
+4. nat-gateway-subnets.template - NAT, translating private IP addresses
 5. nat-subnets.template
 6. elb-subnets.template
-7. ecs-base.template - where your ecs cluster is.
+7. ecs-base.template - ECS cluster, where your container hosted in a logical group
-8. loadbalancer.template - loadlbancer, direct traffic to your targets, servers
+8. loadbalancer.template - Loadlbancer, direct traffic to your targets, servers

 #### Note, it all can be automated from [bit.clouded](https://app.bitclouded.io/)